cncf/communitygroups/README.md

 - 25% discount to Linux Foundation training exams for CKAD and KCNA.
 - Discounts to KubeCon + CloudNativeCons around the world
 - Cost coverage for the hosted community platform, Bevy
-  - This includes support from CNCF (Audra Montenegro and Katie Greenley).
+  - This includes support from CNCF (Audra Montenegro and Helena Spease).
   - And quarterly tips and tricks session hosted by Bevy expert Maia Walshe
 - Office hours hosted once per week in different time zones.
 [See what works best for you](https://community.cncf.io/central-city/), and bring your questions about anything related to CNCF community groups.
 - Credly badges for organizers!
 We would like to recognize your efforts for helping make Cloud Native ubiquitous.
 To qualify, each December we will see if you have been an organizer for the duration of the year, and your chapter has hosted at least 1 in-person meetup every 90 days (4 times a year) with no deactivations.
 Registrations must be via CNCF's community platform (community.cncf.io).